intel/libvpl/doc/surface_sharing_apis_overview.md

 };
 ```
 - As inputs, these flags indicate whether the runtime should attempt to import/export surfaces with zero-copy ("shared") and/or by creating a copy ("copy").
-- As outputs, these flages indicate what operation oneVPL runtime performed (shared mapping or copy).
+- As outputs, these flages indicate what operation Intel® VPL runtime performed (shared mapping or copy).
 - Flags may be OR'd together to indicate, e.g. "attempt zero-copy sharing if possible, otherwise doing a copy is acceptable".

 ### New data structures - Common

-Each supported external API will require a new data structure which contains the necessary info to permit sharing/copying between oneVPL and the external framework.
-The contents will vary for each external API, but same basic approach is followed as with oneVPL extension buffers: define a common "header" structure which is always the first element in the API-specific data structure, followed by additional elements which are particular to each API (frame handle, device context, etc.)
+Each supported external API will require a new data structure which contains the necessary info to permit sharing/copying between Intel® VPL and the external framework.
+The contents will vary for each external API, but same basic approach is followed as with Intel® VPL extension buffers: define a common "header" structure which is always the first element in the API-specific data structure, followed by additional elements which are particular to each API (frame handle, device context, etc.)

 Defines a new data structure ```mfxSurfaceHeader``` which will be included as the first element in each API-specific surface description structure (below).